AdobeDocs/adobeio-codelabs-typescript/README.md

-# Using TypeScript to develop in Project Firefly
+# Using TypeScript to develop a Project Firefly app

 This codelab will guide you through creating a headless app using [Project Firefly](https://github.com/AdobeDocs/project-firefly) the twist is that instead of using Javascript we will be using TypeScript.